-The registered manager and residents confirmed that consent was sought in relation to care and treatment.
+Discussion with the registered manager, residents and staff confirmed that consent was sought in relation to care and treatment.
 Discussion with residents and staff along with observation of care practice and social interactions demonstrated that residents were treated with dignity and respect.
-Staff confirmed their awareness of promoting residents' rights, independence and dignity.
+Discussion with staff confirmed their awareness of promoting residents' rights, independence and dignity and were able to demonstrate how residents' confidentiality was protected.

-The registered manager and staff confirmed that residents were listened to, valued and communicated with in an appropriate manner.
-Residents confirmed that their views and opinions were taken into account in all matters affecting them.
+The registered manager and staff reported that residents were listened to, valued and communicated with in an appropriate manner.
+Discussion with residents confirmed that their views and opinions were taken into account in all matters affecting them.

-Discussion with staff, residents and observation of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.
+Discussion with staff and residents and observation of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.

 There were systems in place to ensure that the views and opinions of residents, and or their representatives, were sought and taken into account in all matters affecting them.
-These included, for example, house meetings, an annual satisfaction survey and annual reviews.

 Residents are consulted with, at least annually, about the quality of care and environment.
-The registered manager stated that this year the annual satisfaction survey is focussing on the areas of food, complaints, incidents and accidents.
-The findings from the consultation were collated into a summary report which was made available for residents and other interested parties to read.
-An action plan was developed and implemented to address any issues identified.
+This consultation was taking place at the time of the inspection.
+Discussion with the registered manager confirmed that the findings from the consultation would be collated into a summary report and action plan and made available for residents and other interested parties to read.

-Discussion with staff, residents and review of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities.
-There was evidence, for example, that the length of activities and when they took place were planned to suit residents' needs in order to achieve the best outcomes for residents in regard to participation and enjoyment.
+Discussion with staff and residents confirmed that residents were enabled and supported to engage and participate in meaningful activities.
 Arrangements were in place for residents to maintain links with their friends, families and wider community.
-Residents spoke of trips out to local places of interest.

-Residents spoken with during the inspection made the following comments:
+Staff and residents spoken with during the inspection made the following comments: